 Four – a full-time 5-week residency program, and 3 forms of “blended learning” courses – courses which include a distance learning portion combined with a residency (in-classroom) training period that follows.

 Regarding your question, once a student passes the Sheffield School Aircraft Dispatcher course, they receive a school graduation certificate, and school diploma (an extra for 5-week grads), and have officially graduated.
 As a graduate, they have qualified to take the FAA Aircraft Dispatcher practical examination (flight plan & oral tests), given here at the school usually from our own FAA-designated staff.
-Once the practical exam is passed, the school/course graduate then receives the temporary FAA AD certificate (license).
-The FAA mails the permanent certificate/license to the individual’s address usually within 2-4 months.
+Once the practical exam is passed, the school/course graduate then receives the temporary FAA AD certificate (it acts as a license).
+The FAA mails the permanent certificate/license to the individual’s address usually within 1-2 months.
 The permanent certificate has no expiration date, but may be surrendered, revoked, or suspended (all rare.)